3-Day Bow Building Class

 Cancellations & Rescheduling :

-If you need to cancel or reschedule, please do so at least 30 days prior to the date of the class to avoid a $150 admin fee for refilling your spot last-minute.
+If you need to cancel or reschedule, please do so at least 30 days prior to the date of the class to avoid a $250 admin fee for refilling your spot last-minute.
 No exceptions.
+It's a big trip that's challenging for most to make on short notice, and late cancellations create difficulties for everyone involved.
 There's no fee for rescheduling on time, and cancellations made on time will receive a full refund.

 Travel & Lodging :

 You are responsible for travel expenses to and from the class.
 This includes any plane tickets, rental cars, fuel expenses, lodging (if not camping onsite), and food other than the provided lunches and snacks.

 If you prefer to stay in a motel or hotel, the class location is only 10 minutes away from Bellevue, Nebraska and 15 minutes away from Omaha, Nebraska.
 There are many hotels, motels, restaurants and grocery stores inside 20 minutes drive.
 I can provide more information about local accommodations once you've booked a class.

 Three spots available in each class.
 Remaining openings are listed next to each date.

 Sold out dates can open up if someone backs out.
 Feel free to submit a Contact Form for any date to get on the wait list.